bw-restaurant-passport-1/User-Interface/README.md

         - Some still need to send me one.... including myself
         - Some need a quick tweak in PS to make the size fit
         - Some may want to change what they have.

+1/5   - Changed the About Page, now it's layout is better suited for a
+        mobile layout.
+Now utilizes more width.